okayzed/get-good-with-vim/README.md

 ## philosophy

+### modal editing

 most of our time is spent browsing and editing code, not writing it. therefore you should always be in normal mode (for fast editing and browsing) unless you are writing text.

+### on speed

 your fingers should move as little as possible and stay anchored to the homerow (f and j keys specifically) to save time. the mouse is the productivity killer.

-learn one or two new things a week, try to incorporate them into daily practice

 the bottleneck in your editing should be the speed of your brain, followed by the speed of your typing.

-use a terminal window manager like tmux, get your programming workflow to have an immediate feedback loop - every second spent waiting is a second lost
+get your programming workflow to have an immediate feedback loop - every second spent waiting is a second lost

+use a terminal window manager like tmux so there is no need for a mouse to move between running processes

+### improving yourself

+learn one or two new things a week, try to incorporate them into daily practice.

+be critical of yourself, always look for ways to improve

+## things to learn

 ### basics